 This course introduces the arbitration system in terms of its definition, types, function, advantages on the national and international levels, objections against it and its disadvantages, and the scope of its effect in terms of time and place.
-It also explains the concept of domestic and international arbitration, distinguishing arbitration from other similar means of resolving disputes, the agreement of arbitration, the terms of its validity, its legal effects, arbitration proceedings, the formation of the tribunal, the place of arbitration proceedings and the obstacles to arbitration procedures of arbitration, the start of the course of arbitration proceedings and the obstacles to arbitration procedures.
+It also explains the concept of domestic and international arbitration, distinguishing arbitration from other similar means of resolving disputes, the agreement of arbitration, the terms of its validity, its legal effects, arbitration proceedings, the formation of the tribunal, the place of arbitration, the determination of the law applicable to procedures of arbitration, the start of the course of arbitration proceedings and the obstacles to arbitration procedures.
 In addition, this course discusses the issuance of an arbitration award through the identification of the law applied by the tribunal on the subject matter of the dispute, the manner of the issuance of an arbitration award, the reasons for the invalidity of an arbitration award and, finally, the implementation of an arbitration award.
-(Prerequisite: LAW 413)